irish-luong/DE-data_engineering_summary/fundamental_tools/dbt/README.md

 **4. Which one of the following is true about YAML files in dbt?**
    - YAML files are used for configuring generic tests

+5. What is required to materialize a model in your data platform with dbt?